-Warning light Warning light/Details Correction procedure Open door warning light (warning buzzer)1 Indicates that a door or the trunk is not fully closed.
-Check that all doors and the trunk are closed. ₽ Low fuel level warning light Indicates that remaining fuel is about 2.8 gal.
-(10.5 L, 2.3 lmp. gal.) or less Refuel the vehicle. Ä Driver's seat belt reminder light (warning buzzer)2 Warns the driver to fasten his/her seat belt.
+Warning light Warning light/Details Correction procedure Open door warning light (warning buzzer)1 Indicates that a door is not fully closed.
+Check that all doors are closed. • Low fuel level warning light Indicates that remaining fuel is about 2.0 gal.
+(7.5 L, 1.6 lmp. gal.) or less Refuel the vehicle. (on the instrument cluster) Driver's seat belt reminder light (warning buzzer)2 Warns the driver to fasten his/her seat belt.
+Fasten the seat belt. (on the center panel) Front passenger's seat belt reminder light (warning buzzer)2 Warns the front passenger to fasten his or her seat belt.
 Fasten the seat belt.
-(On the center panel) Front passenger's seat belt reminder light (warning buzzer)2 Warns the front passenger to fasten his or her seat belt.
-Fasten the seat belt.
-Low windshield washer fluid warning light (vehicles without multi-information display) Low level of washer fluid Fill the tank.
+(Canada) Low windshield washer fluid level warning light Low level of washer fluid Fill the tank.

-Warning light Warning light/Details Correction procedure MAINT REQD (U.S.A. only) Engine oil replacement reminder light (vehicles without multi-information display) Illuminates for about 3 seconds and then flashes for about 15 seconds approximately 4500 miles (7200 km) after the engine oil is changed: Indicates that the engine oil is scheduled to be changed.
-Check the engine oil, and change if necessary.
-Comes on and remains on if the distance driven exceeds 5000 miles (8000 km): Indicates that the engine oil should be changed.
-Check and change the engine oil.
-Tire pressure warning light (!)
-When the light comes on: Low tire inflation pressure.
+Warning light Warning light/Details Correction procedure Maintenance required reminder light3 Indicates that maintenance is required according to the driven distance on the maintenance shedule.
+MAINT REQD (U.S.A.)
+Illuminates for about 3 seconds and then flashes for about 15 seconds approximately 4500 miles (7200 km) after the maintenance data has been reset.
+If necessary, perform maintenance.
+Comes on and remains on if the distance driven exceeds 5000 miles (8000 km) after the maintenance data has been reset.
+(The indicator will not work properly unless the maintenance data has been reset.)
+Perform the necessary maintenance.
+Please reset the maintenance data after the maintenance is performed.
+See page "Reset the maintenance data" Tire pressure warning light (if equipped) (1) When the light comes on: Low tire inflation pressure.
 Adjust the tire inflation pressure.
-(U.S.A. only) When the light comes on after blinking for 1 minute: Malfunction in the tire pressure warning system.
+When the light comes on after blinking for 1 minute: Malfunction in the tire pressure warning system.
 Have the system checked by your Toyota dealer.
-Master warning light (vehicles with multi-infor- mation display) A buzzer sounds and the warning light comes on and flashes to indicate that the master warning system has detected a malfunc- tion. →P. 444

-1: Open door warning buzzer:
+\1:Open door warning buzzer: